Apidima Cave: Findings

 Approximately 20,000 bones, bone fragments, and teeth from various fauna have been collected since 1978 from this site by Theodore Pitsios and his team.
 There are a few animal specimens with probable traces of butchering.
 The two Homo fossils were excavated from the thick and cohesive breccia 4 m above sea level.

 In addition to fossils, researchers located several tools, including handaxes and tools produced from local flint, along the perimeters of poljes at the Kokkinopilos and Alonaki locations.
+Evidence of fire use was also found.
+As of 1999, Theodore Pitsios, a professor of physical anthropology and faculty member of medicine at the National and Kapodistrian University of Athens, estimated that over 30 thousand fossils had been collected from Apidima Cave.
+Of these, two are hominin crania imbedded in breccia rock in different layers of stratigraphy.

 Homo fossils

-Finding of fossils

 Researchers uncovered two significant fossils in Apidima Cave "A" in 1978.
 The two fossils are now referred to as Apidima 1 and Apidima 2.
 Stone tools were found in all four caves.
 Research published in July 2019 indicates that the Apidima 2 skull fragment (designated LAO 1/S2) has Neanderthal morphology, and using uranium-thorium dating, was found to be more than 170,000 years old.
 The Apidima 1 skull fossil (designated LAO 1/S1) was found to be older, dated—using the same method—to more than 210,000 years old.

-As of 1999, Theodore Pitsios, a Professor of Physical Anthropology and Faculty member of Medicine at the National and Kapodistrian University of Athens, estimated that over 30 thousand fossils had been collected from Apidima Cave with the bones of six or more individuals having been found.
-Of note within these collected fossils are the two crania imbedded in breccia rock in different layers of stratigraphy and were dated to have been deposited during all periods of the Pleistocene era.

-In addition to hominid fossils, tools made from both bone and stone were located along with the bones of animals indicative of hunting practices.
-In addition to these fossils and tools, evidence of fire use was also found.

 Apidima I

-Apidima I consists of the posterior portion of the cranium which does show signs of erosion.
-This specimen is suspected of being of similar taxonomic designation as Apidima II though, as of 2019, no testing had been done Apidima 1 has been found to have more modern features but still presents some older, more primitive features.
-In a 2019 article written by Katerina Harvati (et.al.) for Nature Journal, it was hypothesized that Apidima 1 may be an early example of Neanderthal prior to the changes in the overall cranial structures, but after the facial features had been developed.
-Apidima 1 is estimated to date to more than 200 thousand years ago.
+Apidima I consists of the posterior portion of a cranium, which shows signs of erosion.
+In 2019 Harvati et al. proposed that Apidima 1 is the earliest European example of an anatomically-modern human.
+If so, Apidima 1 would be the oldest evidence of Homo sapiens outside Africa, more than 150,000 years older than other H. sapiens finds in Europe.
+The oldest generally-accepted anatomically-modern human outside Africa is a maxilla from Misliya Cave in Mount Carmel, Israel, with a maximum age of about 190,000 years ago.